 Design: My design is influenced by a combination of the Japanese Gyoto and French Sabatier styles, shifted and worked into my own thing.

-Handle: I use wood both from my family’s orchard in Vermont, and from friends who work with wood and have beautiful pieces they're willing to let go of!
+Handle: I use wood both from my family’s orchard in Vermont, wood found in our fire wood pile, and from woodworker friends who have beautiful pieces they're willing to let go of!

 The wood is stabilized in a process that saturates the wood with a mix of monomers and acrylics making the wood more durable and resistant to the effects of moisture and heat.